 [4] R4-2203131, WF on general part and 15 kHz NR SCS scenario for CRS-IM receiver, RAN4 #101e-bis.

-Blue font: Majority view and suggested as agreement if no objection

-Yellow highlighted: Issues to be discussed in round 2

-Note: the colours will be removed in the final version.

 WF on Test setup for 15 kHz SCS scenario

 Test setup for scenario 2

+Define one set of test setup with the new NWA signalling on LTE CBW configured.

+FFS whether to define the other set of test setup with only inter-RAT MO configured:

-Whether the test requirement for the 2 schemes on acquiring LTE CBW can be the same
+FFS whether the same test requirements for CRS-IM can be applied in the second test setup, considering that:

-Further discuss the following aspects:

-Is it feasible to assume no error in LTE CBW detection based on PBCH decoding or power detection, for the two interferers with different power level?
+Whether or not to assume no error in LTE CBW detection: 1) based on PBCH decoding and/or power detection for the two interferers with different power level, or 2) based on PBCH decoding and/or power detection for the first dominant interferer.

-Can not make dynamic switch off/on of measurement gaps.

-Test setup for scenario 2

-It is agreeable to define one set of test setup with the new NWA signaling on LTE CBW configured.
-Meanwhile, further discuss whether to define the other set of test setup with only inter-RAT MO configured, and discuss the PDSCH scheduling timing for this test setup:

-Option A: TE does not start PDSCH scheduling of serving cell until UE acquires LTE channel bandwidth, e.g. N x inter-RAT measurement period where N is the number of inter-RAT measurement configuration.
+TE does not start PDSCH scheduling of serving cell until UE acquires LTE channel bandwidth, the further discuss the time needed for UE to acquire LTE channel bandwidth:

+Option A: N x inter-RAT measurement period where N is the number of inter-RAT measurement configuration.
+One candidate value for N is 4, and other values are not precluded.
+FFS for the inter-RAT measurement period.

-Option B: PDSCH can be scheduled immediately after the measurement gap, no additional inter-RAT measurement period is needed for PBCH decoding.
+Other options are not precluded

+Whether the inter-RAT MO is only configured during the beginning of the test or throughout the test

 Interference power level